-This site reviews my history and work, including: family background, my education, work experience, and creative life-- as expressed in poetry, plays, and critical essays.
+This site reviews my history, family background, education, work experience, and creative life-- as expressed in poetry, plays, and critical essays.

 To contact me, click on the email icon at the upper right of this page.